mowangdk/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

 ![csi aio structure state](./aio4.png)

-CSI Driver authors would include a single sidecar in their deployments(in both the control plane and node pools). while the artifact version is the same, the command/arguments will be differents.
+CSI Driver authors would include a single sidecar in their deployments(in both the control plane and node pools). while the artifact version is the same, the command/arguments will be different.

 pictures:
 ![desired aio component structure](./aio5.png)